gap-packages/francy/js/packages/francy-renderer-graphviz/README.md

 # Usage

-On loaded this package it can be then registered within Francy RenderingManager:
+This package can be registered with Francy RenderingManager:

 ```
 Francy.RenderingManager.register(new GraphvizRenderer());